 When you do finally make it near the front of the line, you’ll mark your order on a menu using a wax pencil…picking your ice cream flavors, toppings, cookie dough selections, and more.
 Or you can do what we did and pick a pre-compiled selection.

-Shown here is the Caramel Cheesecake Cookie Monster.
+We opted for the Caramel Cheesecake Cookie Monster.
 It’s Salted Caramel ice cream topped with whipped cream, a slice of New York Cheesecake and caramel drizzle.
 Oh – plus there is a chocolate icing dipped along the top of the souvenir jar that you get to bring home with you.